 Lasbela University Of Agriculture, Water And Marine Sciences, Uthal

 Muhammad Nawaz Sharif University Of Agriculture

 Be able to communicate clearly and concisely, both orally and in writing.

 Interest towards nature and physical stamina are two most important qualities that one should have as one has to work in farms, fields and forests.

-Most of agricultural scientists need an understanding of basic business principles, the ability to apply statistical techniques and the ability to use computers to analyze data and to control biological and chemical processing.
+Ability to use computers to analyze data and to control biological and chemical processing.